When I was a yoga teacher in Tel Aviv, there was a class I liked to attend that was just incredibly slow.

 Here I am.
-I’m ready and willing to consciously engage with everything in my life.
-With the ecology of my life.
+I’m ready and willing to consciously engage with everything in my life, with the ecology of my life.

 I’m open to finding challenges in the places where challenge is needed, and challenging myself to find ease when ease is needed.

 That’s it.
-You’re out of the middle.
+We’re out of the middle.

 I have a lot more to say about this, unsurprisingly.
 Examples.
 Ways to apply this.
 Caveats and disclaimers and so on.